-My painting 'Self Portrait in January' is currently on show at the Ruth Borchard Prize Exhibition at Piano Nobile Gallery and now part of the Ruth Borchard Next Generation Collection.
+My painting 'Self Portrait in January' was on display at the Ruth Borchard Prize Exhibition and is now part of the Ruth Borchard Next Generation Collection.
 Both the exhibition and collection aim to continue the legacy of Ruth Borchard, who was a great collector of self-portraits by British and British-based artists.

 Ruth Borchard Prize Exhibition 2017

 Thursday, 18 May - Friday, 22 Sep 2017